Steering Rack Manufacturer

 Hydraulic Vs. Electric Power Steering Rack

-Hydraulic systems make the entire assembly heavy, which can cause a fuel economy issue in some cars.
+Hydraulic systems make the entire assembly heavy, which can cause a brandstofbesparing issue in some cars.
 Hydraulic systems are also complicated and made of many parts.
 They require more maintenance when compared to a motor and are prone to leaks in harsh conditions.

 In the event of failure, a hydraulic rack makes a steering system hard to operate.
 That is because you have to overcome the force of both the rack’s gear set and that of the hydraulic system.
 That does not happen with an electric system.